PurdueAF/purdue-af/docs/source/doc-dask.rst

 Local cluster can be used to parallelize the analysis code over the local CPU cores.
-In most cases, the best scaling is achieved when the number of Dask workers doesn't exceed the number of cores selected at session creation.
+In most cases, the best scaling is achieved when the number of Dask workers doesn't exceed the number of CPU cores selected at session creation.

 .. code-block:: python